PauliusAleks/Pokemontrainer/README.md

 # Create a Pokémon Trainer using Angular
 ## Description
 In this assignment we built a Pokemon Trainer web app using the Angular Framework.
-This application allows users to collect Pokemons recieved from the PokeAPI.
+The purpose of this assignment was to get a better understanding about Angular Framework and TypeScript.
+This application allows users to create a user in our JSON server that is hosted using <a href="https://vercel.com/">Vercel</a>.
+After login users are sent to Pokemon catalogue, that is loaded with pokemons from the <a href="https://pokeapi.co/">PokeAPI</a>.
+Users can then "catch" a pokemon of their choise.
+The pokemon will be added to their profile.

 ## Requirements for the Pokémon Trainer app

 ## Component tree
+This Component Tree was created before a single line of code was written.
 ![Pokemon_trainer_component_tree](/uploads/573b15b4d8d88d91f23a38387965b981/Pokemon_trainer_component_tree.PNG)

 ## Technologies
 * Angular
-* Javascript
+* TypeScript
 * CSS
 * HTML
 * Vercel